rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   *Critique of Pure Reason* (1781)
     -   TODO: 2x2 figure *a priori/a posteriori* vs analytic/synthetic.
     -   Are there synthetic a priori statements?
 Kant thinks so.
+-   Carnap
+    -   Empiricism semantics and ontology [^Carnap1950a]
+    -   internal vs external questions
+-   Kripe
+    -   Claims there are *a posteriori* necessary truths in *Naming and Necessity* (1980).
+-   Papineau
+    -   *Philosophical Devices* (2012) [^Papineau2012]

+Hume:

+>   When we run over libraries, persuaded of these principles, what havoc must we make?
+>   If we take in our hand any volume; of divinity or school metaphysics,
+>   for instance; let us ask, _Does it contain any abstract reasoning concerning
+>   quantity or number?_ No. _Does it contain any experimental reasoning
+>   concerning matter of fact and existence?_ No. Commit it then to the flames:
+>   for it can contain nothing but sophistry and illusion. [^Hume2007p120flames]

 Kant in his *Critique of Pure Reason* (1781):